QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: Related Work

-QED differs from these systems in its specific focus on research-level mathematical proof, its failure-mode-driven design, and its multi-stage verification pipeline tailored to mathematical reasoning.
-In particular, QED explicitly targets challenges that are largely absent or less central in prior agent systems: rigorous citation grounding, preservation of problem-statement integrity, and formal consistency across a subgoal tree.
-Rather than relying only on role specialization, conversational refinement, or experimental feedback, QED introduces structured verification stages that enforce correctness at each level of the proof hierarchy, aligning the agent architecture with the logical and compositional nature of mathematical proof.

 \paragraph{AI and open problems.} Recent work has explored whether AI systems can contribute to open mathematical questions.
 FunSearch~\cite{romera2024mathematical} used LLMs to discover new constructions in extremal combinatorics.
-Alethia~\cite{feng2026autonomousmathematicsresearch} demonstrated a closed-source agent that made research progress on open problems across multiple mathematical domains.
+Aletheia~\cite{feng2026autonomousmathematicsresearch} demonstrated a closed-source agent that made research progress on open problems across multiple mathematical domains.
+OpenAI has also reported progress on Erd\H{o}s-style open problems: two manuscripts present eight short proofs across combinatorics, number theory, and probability, with the authors attributing the proofs to internal OpenAI models and describing the human role as digesting and polishing the writeups~\cite{alexeev2026shortproofs,alexeev2026shortproofs2}.
+Its recent planar unit-distance result similarly reports a counterexample to a longstanding conjecture produced by an internal reasoning model~\cite{openai2026planarunitdistanceproof}.
+Google DeepMind's AI Co-Mathematician is a limited-release Gemini-based workbench in which a project coordinator agent manages a stateful mathematical workspace and delegates tasks across parallel workstreams and specialized agents; the system is designed to support open-ended research workflows such as ideation, literature search, computational exploration, theorem proving, and theory building, and reports early tests in which it helped researchers solve open problems, identify new directions, and uncover overlooked references~\cite{zheng2026ai}.
 However, these results are either produced by closed-source agent or have faced scrutiny: some attributed solutions to open problems (e.g., those associated with Erd\H{o}s) were argued to be rediscoveries, and construction-focused results do not constitute proofs in the traditional sense.
-QED addresses this gap as an open-source system producing natural-language proofs for genuinely open research problems, verified as original by domain experts.
+QED contributes to narrowing this gap as an open-source system producing natural-language proofs for genuinely open research problems, verified as original by domain experts.